davide-marino00/PBI_DOCS/refac.md

 			RETURN
 			    SUMX(FilteredHours, vw_Timesheet[Hours])
 ```
-- **DAX Explanation (Generated):** This DAX code snippet is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain projects that qualify for billing.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you've provided is designed to calculate the total billable hours from a timesheet data source, specifically focusing on certain criteria.
+Here's a breakdown of what it does in simple business terms:

 1. **Variable Definition**: The code starts by defining a variable called `FilteredHours`.
 This variable will hold a filtered version of the `vw_Timesheet` data.

-2. **Filtering Criteria**: The filtering is based on two main conditions:
+2. **Filtering Criteria**: The `Filter` function is used to create this filtered dataset.
+It includes two main conditions:
-   - **Qualifying Projects**: It checks if the project qualifies for billing (`vw_Timesheet[QualifyPrj] = 1`) and if it is a billable project (`vw_Timesheet[BillablePrj] = 1`).
-This means that only projects that meet both of these criteria will be included.
+   - **Condition 1**: It checks if the project qualifies as billable (`vw_Timesheet[QualifyPrj] = 1` and `vw_Timesheet[BillablePrj] = 1`).
+This means that only projects that are marked as both qualifying and billable will be included.
-   - **Specific Project Name**: Additionally, it looks for any projects that contain the phrase "Customer Success Services" in their name.
-If a project matches this name, it will also be included in the filtered results.
+   - **Condition 2**: It also includes any projects that contain the phrase "Customer Success Services" in their name (`SEARCH("Customer Success Services", vw_Timesheet[Project], 1, 0) > 0`).
+This allows for additional projects that may not meet the first criteria but are still relevant to the business.

-3. **Summing Up Hours**: After applying the filters, the code uses the `SUMX` function to calculate the total hours worked on the filtered projects. `SUMX` iterates over each row in the `FilteredHours` variable and sums up the `Hours` column from the `vw_Timesheet`.
+3. **Calculating Total Hours**: After filtering the data based on the above criteria, the `SUMX` function is used to calculate the total hours worked on these filtered projects. `SUMX` iterates over each row in the `FilteredHours` variable and sums up the `vw_Timesheet[Hours]` for those rows.

-4. **Final Output**: The result of this measure, `UTI_TotalBillableHours`, is the total number of hours that can be billed to clients, based on the specified criteria.
-This helps the business understand how many hours are being worked on projects that are eligible for billing, which is crucial for revenue tracking and project management.
+4. **Final Output**: The result of this measure, `UTI_TotalBillableHours`, is the total number of hours that are billable based on the specified conditions.
+This measure helps the business understand how many hours can be billed to clients, which is crucial for revenue tracking and project management.

-In summary, this DAX measure effectively calculates the total billable hours for specific projects that either qualify as billable or are related to "Customer Success Services," providing valuable insights into the company's billable work.
+In summary, this DAX measure calculates the total billable hours from a timesheet, focusing on projects that are either specifically marked as billable or fall under a particular service category, helping the business track its billable work effectively.

 **`UTI_TOTALHOURS`**